 Time will tell, I thought and went along with his point of view.

 Our business was based on booking advertisements in all Media in Germany, Switzerland and Austria for foreign customers who didn’t understand the German-speaking market.
-At this time I was working for a large nationwide tabloid and was able to get really good prices through my connections.
-Alex investigated the market niche we wanted to attract and I started to talk to potential customers all over the world.
-It started really well.
-We established a good customer base within the first few months and everything looked right on plan.
+At this time, I was working for a large nationwide tabloid and was able to get excellent prices through my connections.
+Alex investigated the market niche we wanted to attract, and I started to talk to potential customers all over the world.
+It started well.
+We established a good customer base within the first few months, and everything looked right on plan.
 It was amazing when I think back.

-After a few month we ran into a problem.
-One of our larger publications raised their prices substantially and we had to inform our customers of the price change.
+After a few months, we ran into a problem.
+One of our more significant publications raised their prices substantially, and we had to inform our customers of the price change.
 It was too much to cover for our start-up.
-We lost 3 customers because of this and our plan was somehow braking apart.
-If we wanted to stay on track we couldn’t afford to loose these customers.
+We lost three customers because of this, and our plan was somehow breaking apart.
+If we wanted to stay on track, we couldn’t afford to lose these customers.

 As you probably guessed, Alex wouldn’t have it.
-He insisted to stick with the plan and as it was my job to search and find customers, the pressure was on me.
+He insisted on sticking with the plan, and as it was my job to search and find customers, the pressure was on me.

-This was the first time I didn’t retreat to my usual ways, but went full blast out there and within 2 weeks I found 2 new customers and got 1 customer back without providing any discount at all.
+It was the first time I didn’t retreat to my usual ways but went full blast out there, and within two weeks I found two new customers and got one customer back without providing any discount at all.

-I can’t tell you how proud I felt in this moment.
-This was success!
+I can’t tell you how proud I felt at this moment.
+That was a success!
 Yes!

-This was also a major turning point in my life.
-We managed the business successfully for over 5 years, before selling it and moving on to new adventures.
-For me it was a true success story.
+It was also a significant turning point in my life.
+We managed the business successfully for over five years, before selling it and moving on to new adventures.
+For me, it was a real success story.

 I realised that is is just too easy to lie to myself but much harder to do this to others.
-If you have the right partners you are accountable to, lying won’t really work.
+If you have the right partners you are accountable to; lying won’t work.
 Not on the long run anyway.
 I was lucky that Alex was my business partner.
-He was the right fit for me and I was the right fit for him.
+He was the right fit for me, and I was the right fit for him.
 Almost all of the businesses I started after that, I started with a business partner or a good business coach.
-It wasn’t always perfect and I had to learn a couple of lessons on the way, but it was worth it.
+It wasn’t always perfect, and I had to learn a couple of lessons on the way, but it was worth it.